eduroa/AdvancedFresnelSegment_Unreal/README.md

 - Standard Fresnel Func (Unreal Function)

 - A ramp function that worked with 3 colors, great to create more amazing visuals.

+- Project in Unreal 4.15, works in a further version.

 Video Youtube: